MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify.md

 ##### Don't see this Information Protection bar in your Office apps?

 - You might not have the Azure Information Protection client [installed](install-client-app.md).

+- You have the client installed, but your administrator has configured a setting that doesn't display the bar.
+Instead, select labels from the **Protect** button, on the **File** tab from the Office ribbon.

 ##### Is the label that you expect to see not displayed on the bar?

 - If your administrator has recently configured a new label for you, try closing all instances of your Office app and reopening it.
 This action checks for changes to your labels.